The role of integrability in Fermi-Pasta-Ulam-Tsingou-like models

-Neglecting the remainder, if we have some information on the evolution \emph{along} the KdV of $\hat{L}_k$ and $\hat{R}_k$, we can translate it into the evolution of $E_k$.
-Thus, we exploit the following theorem by Kappeler and P\"oschel \cite{Kappeler2003}: let $u \in A_{s,\sigma}$, then $u(t) \in A_{s,\sigma(t)}$ for all $t \in \mathbb{R}$.
+Neglecting the remainder, any information on the evolution \emph{along} the KdV of $\hat{L}_k$ and $\hat{R}_k$ can be translated into the evolution of $E_k$.
+Thus, one exploits the following theorem by Kappeler and P\"oschel \cite{Kappeler2003}: let $u \in A_{s,\sigma}$, then $u(t) \in A_{s,\sigma(t)}$ for all $t \in \mathbb{R}$.
 Thus, supposing $\mathscr{R}=0$, we would have that for the times of validity of the KdV approximation, one has

 Then, if the remainder was zero and the restriction to the lattice was for free, one would have proven the theorem.
-The last, technical part, is to prove that for times $T \leq T_f/\mu^3$, both the remainder and the discretization gives small corrections. \end{proof}
+The last, technical part, is to prove that for times $T \leq T_f/\mu^3$, both the remainder and the discretization give small corrections. \end{proof}

 \begin{xca} Take the continuum system with Hamiltonian \eqref{eq:HCont} and set $\alpha=0$ in $\Phi_F$.
 Then show that, instead of \eqref{eq:EquationsOfMotion12} one obtains a pair of counter propagating modified Korteweg-de Vries equations (mKdV) as resonant normal forms.
 (Hint: pair terms of order $h^2$ and $\epsilon$; the exact mKdV equations are given in \eqref{eq:BetaMKDV}). \end{xca}